CloudVPS/ansible-roles/ntp/README.md

 # Role ntp

-This role installes the ntp package and starts the ntpd service.
+This role installes the ntp package and starts the ntpd service with the default configuration.

-## Usage
+# Usage

 Include the role in your hosts: